NRF 2025

-Discover how different fashion brands, from luxury to fast fashion to outdoor gear retailers and more, are embracing the resale market and encouraging sustainable purchases by providing a place for consumers to buy and sell pre-loved items.
+Discover how different fashion brands, from luxury to high fashion to outdoor gear retailers and more, are embracing the resale market and encouraging sustainable purchases by providing a place for consumers to buy and sell pre-loved items.

 Keywords